KrisAden/pypsa-eur-KHA/Obsidian Vault/Martha presentation 13-11-24.md

 This has been determined through sensitivity analysis Three hours seems to be the minimum for producing close results  and solar becomes too smooth

+*What happens if you disable sector coupling to the electrical model?*